· · ·

 The easiest way to reach the Puerto Princesa underground river is to take a tour from the city.

 I took this popular Puerto Princesa Subterranean River tour from Puerto Princesa with three friends.
+It also visits the Sabang X Zipline, which is 800 metres long and has views over the Sabang coastline.

 If you want to organise the trip yourself, you can take a shuttle van to Sabang from the San Jose terminal in Puerto Princesa city.
-The shuttles cost around 300 PHP and take two to three hours.

 2. Go island-hopping in Honda Bay

-A common question is ‘can I go island hopping in Puerto Princesa?’
+A common question is, ‘can I go island hopping in Puerto Princesa?’
 Yes, you can, at Honda Bay.

 Pambato Reef is also popular for snorkelling.